Graphics tablet: Pucks

 A large-format graphic tablet by manufacturer Summagraphics (OEM'd to Gerber): The puck's external copper coil can be clearly seen.

 After styluses, pucks are the most commonly used tablet accessory.
 A puck is a mouse-like device that can detect its absolute position and rotation.
 This is opposed to a mouse, which can only sense its relative velocity on a surface (most tablet drivers are capable of allowing a puck to emulate a mouse in operation, and many pucks are marketed as a "mouse").

 Pucks range in size and shape; some are externally indistinguishable from a mouse, while others are a fairly large device with dozens of buttons and controls.
 Professional pucks often have a reticle or loupe which allows the user to see the exact point on the tablet's surface targeted by the puck, for detailed tracing and computer aided design (CAD) work.

 Pucks are used on the Microsoft Surface range and were recently used on the Dell Canvas.
-However, they have been largely discontinued by most manufactures in favour of physical hotkeys and dials.
+However, they have been largely discontinued by most manufacturers in favour of physical hotkeys and dials.